Skip to main content

 An endorsement can be added to a Michigan teaching certificate by way of one of the following paths:

-1. Complete a state-, country-, or federally recognized Indian tribe-approved endorsement program with at least 20 semester credit hours of coursework through an approved Educator Preparation Program (EPP).
-The program can be completed through a Michigan institution, a Michigan approved alternative route program, or an institution located in another state, country, or federally recognized Indian tribe.
+1. Complete a state-, country-, or federally recognized Indian tribe-approved endorsement program through an approved Educator Preparation Provider (EPP) and pass the appropriate Michigan Test(s) for Teacher Certification (MTTC).
+The program can be completed through a Michigan institution including a Michigan approved alternative route provider, or a teacher preparation institution located in another state, country, or federally recognized Indian tribe.

 An application to add an endorsement to a valid Michigan teaching certificate is created through the Michigan Online Educator Certification System (MOECS).

-Michigan teachers may work in subject areas or grade levels outside of those listed on their certificate only under the system of flexibilities available to the school that employs them.
+Flexibilities are available for staffing when a certified and properly endorsed teacher is not available for an assignment.
+Michigan certified teachers may work in subject areas or grade levels outside of those listed on their certificate by following the guidance on the Educator Staffing and Placement webpage.
 A permit is NOT needed for the first 90-calendar days a teacher is teaching outside of their areas of endorsement or grade level.